normanli33/blog.normanli.net/content/essays/demand-planning-kpi-learning-notes.md

 **Use it for:** aggregate reporting across a diverse portfolio: a product category, a region, a whole network.

-## Bias — the direction of your error
+## Bias — A distortion in the evaluation

 $$Bias = \frac{1}{n} \sum_{t=1}^{n} (A_t - F_t)$$